SilbergLabRice/PlottingTools/README.md

 ## Growth Curve Modeler (GCM)
 A utility for modelling growth rate, lag time, and max optical density given a set of growth curves.
 Algorithm citation(https://doi.org/10.1016/j.mimet.2016.11.015).
 The folder contains the original algorithm, the conda environment (.yml file) needed to run the script, and a second script for formatting Tecan data for the gcm script.

+Growth parameters are calculated by smoothing the data with a median filter, and then fitting to a modified logistic equation

 Build conda environment:
 ```
 $ conda env create -n RA -f RA.yml